 - 1990 – Carnival Fantasy (Fantasy-class)

-We look forward to the future Carnival cruise ships with the new era of Liquefied Natural Gas (LNG) powered ships entering service.
-These new generation ships will grow Carnival even further bringing new features and innovation to the cruise vacation experience.
+We look forward to the future Carnival cruise ships with the new era of LNG-powered ships entering service.
+These new generation ships will grow Carnival even further, bringing new features and innovation to the cruise vacation experience.

 FAQ on Carnival Cruise Ships

 As of March 9, 2023, the newest Carnival cruise ship is the Carnival Celebration.
 The second ship in the Excel-class and fully powered by Liquified Natural Gas (LNG) at 183,521 gross tons, the new vessel started guest operations on July 31, 2021, from Port Canaveral, Florida.